SetProtocol/STIPS/STIPS/STIP-005.md

 [1]: https://github.com/perpetual-protocol/perp-lushan/blob/main/contracts/ClearingHouse.sol

-* open a long position
+* open or add to a long position
-* open a short position
+* open or add to a short position
 * reduce the size of any position

 Uniswap V3 returns_ token1/token0_  prices where _token0_ and _token1_ are calculated by comparing assets _(token0 < token1_).
 PERP fixes the order of base (synthetic) and quote (collateral) tokens as  **B0Q1** (base=token0, quote=token1).
 At the moment the system supports a single collateral token (USDC).
 Account and position values are denominated in USDC and all positions close to USDC.